sgryphon/iot-demo-build/smart-factory/factory-line-twin/README-factory-line.md

   - devices with sensors pointed at model
   - model (lego) is independent, e.g. speed control, and sensor takes actual reading.

+Plan:

+1. Get temperature value from M5Stack to IoT Hub using UI Flow - at least to see what capabilities are / messages look like.
+2. ??
+Enhance UI flow with simulated 4dF measurements (or maybe better to switch to a language)
+3. Arduino probably first (has Azure support); capture temperature; just wifi.
+4. Arduino simulated factory machine (speed, vibration, etc).
+5. Build twins model.

 SAREF Manufacturing
 -------------------